Table of Contents

-Hypospadiasis is mainly diagnosed clinically.
-Radiological imaging serves as ancillary tests to rule out complications and associated anomalies.
+Hypospadias is mainly diagnosed clinically.
+Radiological imaging serves as an ancillary test to rule out complications and associated anomalies.

-Treatment of Hypospadiasis is purely surgical and the implications extend far beyond cosmesis.
+Surgical treatment is the only option, and the implications extend far beyond cosmesis.
 The ideal time is between 6 to 18 months of age.
 All the layers of the penis around the meatus are reconstructed with delicate precision.
-Many procedures have been described; but the underlying principle is to reconstruct the meatus on the penis and remedy the deformed structures around to ensure normal urination and sexual function.
+The underlying principle is to reconstruct the meatus on the penis and remedy the deformed structures to ensure normal urination and sexual function.

 Various surgical procedures performed are summarized as follows: